 What is a psychiatric nurse practitioner’s salary?

-How much do psychiatric nurses make?
+How much do psychiatric nurse practitioners make?
 That depends on the setting and type of job, but let’s take a look at some of the data:

 - According to the U.S. Bureau of Labor Statistics, the mean annual wage of Nurse Practitioners is $111,840.